-We intend to increase spending on employee skills, training, and knowledge transfer by 60 %.
+We intend to continue increasing spending on employee skills, training, and knowledge transfer by 60% (compared to 2020).
 The planned budget is EUR 2.4 million.

 The content of the programme is based on our strategy and focuses on leadership, cooperation and culture, process and project management, IT tools, work methodology, expertise in sales, marketing, product management, development, and IT as well as compliance.